maarten-pennings/ElektroClub2022/pcboutline/readme.md

 ![Outline - outline](easyeda-dxf2.png)

 Note that a DXF file has units and length, so the outline has the correct dimensions.
-You might want to use Place > Set canvas Origin > By Mouse Location to set the origin.
-(and use middle mouse button with move to pan and ctrl-middle mouse button with wheel-roll to zoom).
+You might want to use `Place > Set canvas Origin > By Mouse Location` to set the origin (and use middle-mouse-button with moving the mouse to **pan** and ctrl-middle-mouse-button with a wheel-roll to **zoom**).

 If you click the outline (purple line) with the mouse it will light up white to indicate selection.
 What we do see is that the outline is not one curve but multiple segments (in the image below, we see a selection of a small wedge).
-Even more important, the segments are not fully connected (in the image below red encircled).
+Even more importantly, the segments are not fully connected (in the image below red encircled).

 ![Outline - connected](easyeda-dxf3.png)